Kinji Imanishi: After the war

+Contribution of research

-Imanishi and his students did foundational research on the behavior and social life of semi-wild horses and later of macaques, identifying individuals and making detailed observations on them over generations.
-This has led to important insights into animal culture.
-Imanishi introduced the Japanese term kaluchua which was later translated by Masao Kawai and others to refer to socially learned behaviors as "pre-culture".
+Imanishi and his students did foundational research on the behavior and social life of semi-wild horses and, later, macaques, identifying individuals and making detailed observations on them over generations.
+He was a pioneer in advocating for the study of animals in their natural environment.
+His work led to important insights into animal culture.
+Imanishi introduced the Japanese term kaluchua, which was later translated by Masao Kawai and others to refer to socially learned behaviors as "pre-culture".

+Imanishi opposed the laboratory study of animals, which he saw as a Western method.
+He emphasized the dynamics of animal societies and considered Western lab studies "static."

-In 1957, Imanishi founded the journal Primates, which is the oldest and longest-running international primatology journal in the world.
+In 1957, Imanishi founded the journal Primates, the oldest and longest-running international primatology journal in the world.

 Imanishi's concept of species society is central to his views of the interconnectedness of things in nature.
 The world of species has been viewed as a social phenomenon, in which various individuals are continually contributing to the maintenance and perpetuation of the species society to which they belong.